The Kangaroo Kid: Plot

 In the 1880s, the Remington detective agency sends Tex Kinnane to Australia to track down a notorious gold robber and murderer called John Spengler.
-In Sydney, Tex makes friends with Baldy Muldoon and travels with him to the small town of Gold Star, where Baldy's wife runs the local saloon.
+In Sydney, stockman Tex makes friends with another stockman, Baldy Muldoon and travels with him to the small town of Gold Star, where Baldy's wife runs the local saloon.
 Tex adopts a baby kangaroo and earns the name "Kangaroo Kid".
 He is hired as a stage coach driver and befriends barmaid Stella Grey, who offers to look after his kangaroo.

-Tex is challenged to a shooting match by local thugs Phil Romero and Robey, but Tex outshoots them, causing a fistfight.
+Tex is challenged to a shooting match by local outlaws Phil Romero and Robey, but Tex outshoots them, causing a fistfight.
 Sgt Jim Penrose warns him about his behaviour.
 Penrose visits his girlfriend, Mary, who says that her father, miner Steve Corbett, has been acting strangely since Tex arrived and wants to leave town.

-Vincent Moller, an American living in Australia for health reasons, plans to rob the stage coach with Crobett, Romero and Robey and implicate Tex.
+Vincent Moller, a corrupt American laywer living in Australia for health reasons, plans to rob the stage coach with Crobett, Romero and Robey as well as implicate Tex.
 Corbett is reluctant to join in and Moller plans to kill him.

 Tex is driving the stage when it is held up by Romeo and Robey, who kill the guard and knock out Tex, leaving him in the bush.
 Sgt Jim Penrose is convinced he is guilty.
-He tracks down Tex and puts him in gaol for robbery and murder.
+He tracks down Tex and puts him in jail for robbery and murder.
 Moller visits Tex and agrees to arrange his escape if he leaves the country quickly.
 This makes Tex suspicious.
 He escapes and proves that Moller is John Spengler.

-Tex takes Moller back to America but promises to return for Stella.
+Tex takes Moller back to the US but promises to return for Stella.